hsab/shot-SNE/README.md

 # shot-SNE
-### Renarrativization of moving images based on visual similarity through the application of t-SNE and shot boundary detection
+### Shot-to-shot reconstruction of moving images based on visual similarity through the application of t-SNE and shot boundary detection

 Made with openFrameworks.
 Requires: